 Sangla is a paradise for places to stay.
 There are quite a few well known Sangla Valley hotels & Guesthouses in the region.
 You can even stumble across many homestays as well.
-However, if you’re into making plans and bookings you can refer the list.
+However, if you’re into making plans and bookings, you can refer to the list.

 In terms of decent hotels in Sangla Valley – Hotel Apple Pie, Sangla is a beautiful property with a moderate budget but worth the money spent.
 Run by the humble and hospitable Aman Ahuja whom you can contact at +919857985700,+919999934003.

-- Shruti Guest House is a small, affordable place which is clean and hygienic – but what truly makes this place special is the insane views of the surrounding mammoth mountains!
+- Shruti Guest House is a small, affordable place that is clean and hygienic – but what truly makes this place special is the insane views of the surrounding mammoth mountains!

 - Lakeview resort is another budget hotel that might be a great option for travelers in groups looking for cheaper options.